-Mogamat Samir Saban is CEO of the Group and an executive director appointed by the Board.
+Rushaan Isaacs is CEO of the Group and an executive director appointed by the Board.

-During the year under review, he was responsible for leading the implementation and execution of the Group's Vision 2020 Vision strategy and operational planning.
-He served as the chief link between management and the Board and was accountable to the Board.
-He reviewed the annual business plans and budgets that supported the Group's long-term strategy and made recommendations thereon.
-He was responsible for aiding in the achievement of performance goals, objectives and targets, and for maintaining an effective management team and structure.
+During the year under review, she was responsible for leading the implementation and execution of the Group's Vision 2020 Vision strategy and operational planning.
+She served as the chief link between management and the Board and was accountable to the Board.
+She reviewed the annual business plans and budgets that supported the Group's long-term strategy and made recommendations thereon.
+She was responsible for aiding in the achievement of performance goals, objectives and targets, and for maintaining an effective management team and structure.

-He ensured that the appropriate policies were formulated and implemented to guide activities across the Group and ensured effective internal organisation and governance measures were deployed.
+She ensured that the appropriate policies were formulated and implemented to guide activities across the Group and ensured effective internal organisation and governance measures were deployed.
 A succession plan for the CEO is in place in the event of unplanned leave or planned resignation.